emacs-mirror/emacs/mps/manual/source/topic/location.rst

 Testing dependencies for staleness
 ----------------------------------

-When the locations of blocks are used (during a hash table lookup for example), the computation should be carried out and the result used in the usual way (for example, the pointer is hashed and the has used to index into the table).
-At this point one of three situations can
+When the locations of blocks are used, first carry out the computation in the normal way.
+For example, when looking up a key in an address-based hash table, start by hashing the pointer and looking up the corresponding index in the table.
-occur:

-1. success (for example, the key was found in the table at the place indicated by the hash of its address);
+If this succeeds (for example, the key was found in the table at the place indicated by the hash of its address), then no further test is
+required: the operation can proceed as usual.

+But if the operation fails, you might be in one of two cases:

-2. failure: the location of these blocks has not been depended on before (for example, the key has never been added to the hash table);
+1. the location of these blocks has not been depended on before (for example, the key has never been added to the hash table);

-3. failure: the location of these blocks has been depended on before, but the one or more of the blocks has moved and the dependency has been made stale (in this case the table would need to be rehashed and the lookup repeated).
+2. the location of these blocks has been depended on before (for example, the key was added to the hash table), but one or more of the blocks has moved and the dependency has become stale.

-Success requires no further test: the operation can proceed.
-In case of failure, you should call :c:func:`mps_ld_isstale`.
-If it returns false, then no blocks have moved, so you must be in case (2).
+At this point you should call :c:func:`mps_ld_isstale`.
+If it returns false, then you know that no blocks have moved, so you must be in case (1).

-But if :c:func:`mps_ld_isstale` returns true, you could still be in either case (2) or case (3).
-All :c:func:`mps_ld_isstale` tells you is that some blocks that have been depended on might have moved.
-At this point you need to:
+But if :c:func:`mps_ld_isstale` returns true, you could still be in either case (1) or case (2).
+All :c:func:`mps_ld_isstale` tells you is that *some* blocks that have been depended on *might* have moved, not whether a *particular* block *has* moved.
+At this point you must:

 1. reset the location dependency;